Frasier Star Kelsey Grammer Has Had The Most Interesting (And Kind Of Tragic) Rise To Fame

 His Half-Brothers Were Killed In A Scuba Diving Accident

-In 1980, five years after his sister's brutal sexual assault and murder, Grammer was confronted with yet another tragedy.
+In 1980, five years after his sister's death, Grammer was confronted with yet another tragedy.
 His teenaged twin half-brothers, Stephen and Billy, were both killed in a strange scuba diving accident in St. Thomas.
 When Billy didn't surface after a dive, Stephen dove in to look for him but was killed by an embolism during an incorrect ascent.
 Billy has never been found, but the boys' mother insisted they were attacked by sharks.
 Though we may never know what exactly happened that day, it undoubtedly had a profound impact on Grammer.

 He Became An Alcoholic And Drug Addict